 If you’re going back to school or are single and have a job, you’ll find the city has cheaper apartment rents.
 This is especially true when comparing against many other Canadian cities.
 Numbeo.com says that the average rent for a one-bedroom apartment in downtown Montreal is about $960.
 In Ottawa, the same downtown apartment will cost you roughly $1,150.
 In Montreal, you might find deals, too, such as free rent for the first month or two.

 You’ll find commercial space leases are lower than in other Canadian and U.S. cities, if you’re starting a business.
 Plus, there’s lots of choose from.
 Louer.com, a Quebec property listing site, notes there’s 80 million square feet of commercial space in and around Montreal.
 The city is a great place to set up shop.

-If you’re thinking about buying a home, though, things get a little more pricey.
+If you’re thinking about buying a home or moving your corporate office, though, things get a little more pricey.
 According to recent statistics from job search site Workopolis.com, your household needs to make about $78,473 a year to comfortably buy a house in Montreal.
 The upside is that homes are not as expensive as they are in some Canadian cities, such as Calgary, Toronto and Vancouver.